1. Check the Covered Buildings List for your property every year.

 5. Record your energy and water usage in Portfolio Manager®.

-Create energy meters as needed, and enter energy use data manually, by uploading a spreadsheet, or by using cut and paste from a spreadsheet.
+If your building uses fuel oil or other energy that is NOT provided by Con Edison or National Grid, create meters under the “Energy” tab as needed.
+Then, enter energy use data into Portfolio Manager manually, by uploading a spreadsheet, or by using cut and paste from a spreadsheet.
 If your property was successfully shared with DEP, a water meter will be created and water use data will be uploaded automatically.

 6. Confirm and enter BBL and BIN information.